What life insurance does?

 Is there a stream-lined process for life insurance?

-Also, the life insurance provider may need to compensate for the possibility that their stream-lined process will attract a higher-risk group of applicants.
-F
+Also, the life insurance provider may need to compensate for the real possibility that their stream-lined process will attract a higher-risk group of applicants.

-For instance, say one particular life insurance company looks more favorably than others on the use of cigars.
-Not only does a life insurance agent consider that when recommending a company to a cigar-loving client, after a while, word spreads among the cigar lovers of Hillsboro, and they’ll specifically ask to apply to that company.
-In anticipation of more cigar-lover applications, life insurance companies will adjust their rates in advance to try to account for the extra risk.
+After a while, word spreads among the cigar lovers of Hillsboro and they increasingly apply to that company.
+In anticipation of more cigar-loving applications, life insurance companies will adjust their rates in advance to try to account for the extra risk.

 In sum, paying a bit more for a stream-lined process may be worth it to you, but if, like most, you’re concerned about getting coverage for 10 years or more (with a bill!), why not take the bit of extra time to do a more complete application?